sjfke/nonbleedingedge/cheatsheets/powershell.rst

    PS> get-hotfix                    # list all installed hot fixes PS> get-hotfix -Id KB4516115      # when was hotfix installed

-   # To get hotfix details (random choice, happens to be an Adobe Flash update)
+   # To get hotfix details (example is a random choice, happens to be an Adobe Flash update)
    PS> start-process "https://www.catalog.update.microsoft.com/Search.aspx?q=KB4516115"